 And while the authors say there has been progress with postmarketing studies in recent years, "small sample sizes, delays in reaching protocol agreement, and lack of availability of findings still limit the ability of postmarketing studies to be clinically useful."

-The authors also say that one of FDA's planned efforts to better track postmarket medical device safety, the National Evaluation System for health Technology (NEST), is years from being implemented and could become a casualty of deregulation under the Trump administration.
+The authors also say that one of FDA's planned efforts to better track postmarket medical device safety, the

 Tags: Power Morcellators, Postmarketing Studies, Postmarket Surveillance, NEST